augustss/verse-semantics/Book/docs/14_persistable.md

 # Persistable Types

-Persistable types in Verse allow you to store data that persists beyond the current game session.
+Persistable types allow you to store data that persists beyond the current game session.
 This is essential for saving player progress, preferences, and other game state that should be maintained across multiple play sessions.

 Persistable data is stored using module-scoped `weak_map(player, t)` variables, where `t` is any persistable type.
 When a player joins a game, their previously saved data is automatically loaded into all module-scoped variables of type `weak_map(player, t)`.